taustation-fan/players-guide/README.md

 (for example if they are too heavy to carry them around the whole time, or you don't want to risk losing them if your current clone dies).
 You can also send items as gifts to other players.

+If an item has been delivered to you to the shipping bay of a station that you are currently not on, you can redirect the shipment to the current station (for which you have to pay).

 ### Selling Items to Vendors